Acelyxhee/java-script/README.md

-# java-script
+javascript:document.body.contentEditable='true'

-Edit other peoples websites!!!
+Use that to edit files on other peoples websites!!